antoineFrau/video-game-website/README.md

 About the `router` folder it's using vue-router and it's basic.

 Finaly `store` able me to add cookie to the website.

+## TODO

+Actualy finished:

+    - account management fully working with store cookie id for future request to the API.
+    - post golden book working

+Next steps:

+    - add games page
+    - add score board with search engine (autocompletion on name)-> API
+    - add user-panel
+    - add admin-panel

+Note:

+Everyone can play but score will not be saved.

+If logged, send the score to the api and could be found on the score board page.